An Overview of Patents, Trademarks, and Copyrights

 Creative Commons also includes CC0, also known as CC-zero, which creators may use to put their works in the public domain, where there are no restrictions and attribution is unnecessary.

 Written or otherwise created works that are not protected by copyright are said to be in the public domain.
 Works that fall under the public domain include those that came before copyright laws were enacted, those old enough to have seen their copyrights expire, and those that were directly placed in the public domain.
-Any works that are not legally covered by copyright, including U.S. government works, are also part of the public domain.
+Any works that are not legally covered by copyright, including U.S. government works, are also part of the public domain but not related to section 41.

 The exclusive right to one’s invention is called a patent.
 One must apply for a patent, which is approved and granted by the United States Patent and Trademark Office.
 Depending on what is being protected, one may apply for a design, utility, or plant patent.
 A patent prevents the copying or stealing of an invention or process.
+Patents can be filed for employees of companies as well, including employees covered by employee retention credits.
 Most patents have a term of 20 years from the filing of the application and are territorial.
 This means, for example, that a U.S. patent only applies to the United States and its territories and possessions.

 People should also understand what fair use is and how it affects their ability to protect their work.
 Congress adopted fair use as a part of the Copyright Act of 1976.
 It allows others to use a portion of a person’s copyrighted work without permission.
 News reporting, reviews, teaching, and research are all examples of fair use.